mailhexu/phonproj/docs/displacement_generator.md

 ### Displacement Output

-When using `--print-displacements`, the output shows:
+When using `--print-displacements`, the output shows all modes and all atoms by default:

 ```
 === Supercell Displacements (amplitude = 0.1) ===